Polymer/old-docs-site/articles/communication.md

       <script>
         Polymer('sender-element', {
           domReady: function() {
-            // name: shall be lowercase (with or without dasheds) e.g. my-foo
+            // name should be lowercase (with or without dashes) e.g. new-data this.fire('core-signal', {name: "new-data", data: "Foo!"});
-            //       don't use names like 'myFoo' as the event will not be fired this.fire('core-signal', {name: "my-foo", data: "Foo!"});
           }
         });
       </script>